 Grease a 10-inch cast-iron (ovenproof) skillet with butter.

 Line the blackberries in the buttered skillet, then pour the batter over the top.
 Finally, pour heavy cream into the center of the batter.
-Bake for 40 to 45 minutes until the top is golden brown.
+Bake for 40-45 minutes until the top is golden brown.

 In the meantime, in a pre-chilled large mixing bowl, add heavy cream.
 Using a hand-held mixer, beat the whipped cream until soft peaks form.
 Add maple emulsion (extract) and powdered sugar.
 Beat until firm.
 Cover with plastic wrap and transfer to the refrigerator to chill.